I couldn't believe I found myself in this position for the SECOND time in less than 6 months

-Just in February I had discovered I was pregnant and I received a medical abortion in March.
+Just in February I had discovered I was pregnant and I received a medical abortion in March [other accounts of medical abortion].
 It went very smoothly and I began taking birth control.
 There's no excuse, the birth control did not fail, there was no accident, this time, it was all our fault.

 I'm still with the man I was pregnant by the first time.
 However this time, we were careless and just decided that if I did end up pregnant, we would deal with it.
 But when it did actually happen, he was the only one that was still ready to have it.